 Nehemiah knew what I so often forget.
 Taking care of people is more important than getting things done.
 When we put people over projects, the people notice.
 They are much more likely to follow a kind, compassionate leader than one who only cares about getting to the finish line.
 It’s not that I don’t care about people.
 It’s more like I get so consumed with the steps of the project that I fail to notice people who are hurting, frightened or just needing a loving touch.
 I’m working on it.
 I hope you are, too.

 These examples show that being strategic does not need to be manipulative.
-Strategy is about understanding how we act impacts the way people respond.
+Strategy to grow your Christian blog is about understanding how you act impacts the way people respond.
 It’s not self-promotional.
 Biblical strategy is focused on serving others first, so we have can influence people towards Christ.